-The famous 27 Club musicians include; Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, Kurt Cobain and Amy Winehouse, all of whom have died at the peak of their careers at the age of 27.
-The British MedicalJournal (BMJ) researched the 27 Club phenomena and have found that there is definitely a drastic statistical spike at the age of 27.
-The BMJ concluded their findings by stating that the mid 20’s is definitely a risky time for young adults when it comes to discovering drugs and alcohol and reaching a level of fame but that the age with the most musician deaths is 62.
-BMJ does make note that the 27 Club to still be an interesting phenomenon.
+The famous 27 Club musicians include; Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, Kurt Cobain, and Amy Winehouse, all of whom died at the peak of their careers at the age of 27.
+The British MedicalJournal (BMJ) researched the 27 Club phenomena and found that there is definitely a drastic statistical spike in the age of 27.
+The BMJ concluded their findings by stating that the mid-’20s is definitely a difficult time for young adults when it comes to discovering drugs and alcohol and reaching a level of fame but that the age with the most musician deaths is 62.
+BMJ notes that the 27 Club is still an interesting phenomenon.

 I chose to collect the names of every musician that has died at the age of 27 through the decades and categorize them according to what drugs had caused their demise.
-Three main drug categories arose from my research, opiates, barbiturates and alcohol.
+Three main drug categories arose from my research: opiates, barbiturates, and alcohol.

 To visualize my findings, I found it fitting to create a record sleeve to represent each drug category in sizes that represent the drug overdose frequency.
 Opiates being the biggest killer, were printed on a 12” LP sleeve, second was barbiturates on a 10” EP sleeve, and lastly was alcohol, which was printed on the 7” single sleeve.